okta/okta-auth-js/test/app/README.md

 ## Commands

-If running from the workspace directory, add the `--cwd` option: `yarn --cwd test/e2e start`
+If running from the workspace directory: `yarn workspace @okta/test.app start`

 | Command               | Description                    |
 | --------------------- | ------------------------------ |